Friday, September 14, 2012

 At least she couldn't be mad at me… I was the one who came back (even if I was useless for the rest of the day.)

 Toledo was kind of an “outpost” in my DM’s new territory.
-Most of his other stores were in Cleveland; some were little mall stores, and some were larger, freestanding stores like in Toledo.
-A number of them had some operational problems, so we got used to him calling us out there and plunging us into cleanup projects.
-Usually it was a situation where the store had an excess of “returns” filling up the back room, which needed processing.
+Most of his other stores were in Cleveland; some were little mall stores, and some were larger, freestanding stores like the one in Toledo.
+Several of them had some operational problems, so we got used to him calling us out there and plunging us into cleanup projects.
+Usually, it was a situation where the store had an excess of “returns” filling up the back room, which needed processing.

-But it was a very labor-intensive process which often got neglected, hence the need for some fresh people to come out and tackle the project.
+However it was a very labor-intensive process that often got neglected, hence the need for some fresh people to come out and tackle the project.
 Cleaning overstock out of back rooms became my calling card.
-I was like Rambo with a tie tied around my head, a box cutter on my belt and a wild look in my eye.
+I was like Rambo with a tie tied around my head, a box cutter on my belt, and a wild look in my eye.

 There was one store manager out there that I particularly liked.
 She was a cute little blonde named Debbie, who ran our mall store in Parma, (the place Drew Carey used to sing about in his original TV show theme song).
 After cleaning out her back room like a pen and box cutter-wielding tornado, I asked her out.
-I mean, how could she refuse me, after all the work I just did for her?
-Anyway, I brought her flowers and we had a pleasant, if chaste, date, before I headed back to Toledo.
+I mean, how could she say no after all the work I just did for her?
+Anyway, I brought her flowers and we had a pleasant, if chaste, date before I went back to Toledo.

-I didn't have a chance to work for the Dragon Lady very long before our DM changed the game.
-One day in January, he phoned me and told me to pack a bag and meet him at 7:00 AM at our Parma store.
+I didn't have a chance to work for the Dragon Lady for long before our DM changed the game.
+One day in February of 1986, he phoned me and told me to pack a bag and meet him at 7:00 AM at our Parma store.
 I was pretty sure that meant he was assigning me my own store, but he refused to give me any details.
 He told me to tell no one.
 It all was very cloak and dagger.
 I was just hoping that I would have the chance to continue working on Debbie.

 So, cut to Monday morning when I met him at the roll-down gate of the store.
-We went to the Roy Rogers’, across the hall, where he crushed my dreams in one fell swoop.
+We went to the Roy Rogers’, across the hall, where he both crushed and fulfilled my dreams in one fell swoop.

-Always right on point, I am.
-But apparently the irregularities with the deposits made our Loss Prevention guys curious, so they went into the store after hours and found evidence of her embezzlement.
-And they also found a stash of love letters between her and a female friend, hence the “lesbian” comment.
+Apparently, the irregularities with the deposits made our Loss Prevention guys curious, so they went into the store after hours and found evidence of her embezzlement.
+They also found a stash of love letters between her and a female friend, hence the “lesbian” comment.

 So I didn't get any more dates, but I got my own store.
 I wasn't disappointed for very long… I had too many other emotions flooding through my body…